Mutharasanallur

-Muttharasanallur is a village in Tiruchirapalli in the state of Tamil Nadu, India.
-It is located approximately 7 km to the west of Trichy City on the road to the town of Karur (the route is well served by a number of bus lines).
+Muttharasanallur is a neighborhood of Tiruchirapalli in the state of Tamil Nadu, India.
+It is located approximately 7 km to the west of Trichy City on the road to the town of Karur.
 Mutharasanallur is a main agricultural village with water source from the River Kaveri.

 Culture

-Muttharasanallur people are living as family.
-People are having relationships with each other and they are taking care of each other.
-The main businesses are agriculture.
-After doing their job in agriculture, they spend their time in local celebrations for their traditional God.
+The people of Muttharasanallur live in joint-families, like many South Indian villages.
+The main source of finance is agriculture.
+Many locals also spend their time at local temples, and participate in traditional events and celebrations.

 Economy

-The village has 90% agricultural land.
-The major income from agriculture comes from cultivating rice, cucumber, bananas, sugarcane, Blackgram and Sesame.
+The village is mostly (90%) agricultural land.
+The major source of income is agriculture comes from cultivating rice, cucumber, bananas, sugarcane, blackgram and sesame.